marcocapano/StaticTableView/README.md

 <img src="/screenshots/example.gif" width="250">

 ### WARNING:
-New kinds of cells have been added and the example & the gif need an update, have a look to Test.playground to try every kind of cell.
+New kinds of cells have been added and the example & the gif need an update, have a look at Test.playground to try every kind of cell.

 ## Installation
 Just drag the StaticTableView.swift, Section.swift and StaticCell.swift files into your project.